United States maritime law: Jurisdiction

+When the U.S. Navy or Marine Corps is involved in an admiralty incident, the Secretary of the Navy has authority for administrative settlement and payment of claims involving the Department of the Navy.
+The Judge Advocate General processes admiralty claims for adjudication by the Secretary of the Navy, or the Secretary's designee, and acts as the principal liaison with Department of Justice for admiralty tort cases in litigation.
+The Navy Department may hold a Court of Inquiry or conduct other investigations into the incident, however this type of court conducts formal investigations and "is not a court as the term is commonly used today."
+Whether or not such an investigation is conducted for an admiralty incident, there may be tort claims in federal court for the injured parties if they are unsatisfied with the Secretary's settlement.

-In recent years, a non-historically-based conspiracy argument used by tax protesters is that an American court displaying an American flag with a gold fringe is in fact an "admiralty court" and thus has no jurisdiction.
-Courts have repeatedly dismissed this as frivolous.
+In recent years a conspiracy argument used by tax protesters is that an American court displaying an American flag with a gold fringe is in fact an "admiralty court" and thus has no jurisdiction.
+Courts have repeatedly dismissed this argument as frivolous.
 In United States v.
-Greenstreet, the court summarized their finding to this argument with, "Unfortunately for Defendant Greenstreet, decor is not a determinant for jurisdiction."
+Greenstreet, the court summarized its finding to this argument: "Unfortunately for Defendant Greenstreet, decor is not a determinant for jurisdiction."

 Applicable law

 A state court hearing an admiralty or maritime case is required to apply the admiralty and maritime law, even if it conflicts with the law of the state, under a doctrine known as the "reverse-Erie doctrine."
 The Erie doctrine, derived from Erie Railroad Co. v.
 Tompkins, directs that federal courts hearing state actions must apply state law.
 The "reverse-Erie doctrine" directs that state courts hearing admiralty cases must apply federal admiralty law.
 This distinction is critical in some cases.

 For instance, U.S. maritime law recognizes the concept of joint and several liability among tortfeasors, while many states do not.
 Under joint and several liability, where two or more people create a single injury or loss, all are equally liable, even if they contributed only a small amount.
 A state court hearing an admiralty case would be required to apply the doctrine of joint and several liability even if state law does not contemplate the concept.